nomeata/haskell-for-readers/haskell-for-readers.md

 This goal implies a higher focus on syntax (because you can *write* programs ignoring most syntactic gadgets available to you, but if you read code, you have to deal with them), types and type signatures (because they are the key to understanding Haskell code) and abstraction patterns (because it is key to understanding well-written code, and Haskell excels at abstraction).

 On the other hand, less words will be spent on how to approach writing the program, e.g. how to set up your tooling, how to please Haskell’s layout rules, how to design your data type, which libraries to pick, how to read error messages.
-That said, we hope that even Haskell programmers will gain useful insight from tutorial.
+That said, we hope that even Haskell programmers will gain useful insight from this tutorial.

 Nevertheless it is hard to understand a programming paradigm without writing any code, so there will some amount of hands-on work to be done, especially early on, when we start with a introduction to basic functional programming.